 The first step in setting a trust account is to decide about the type of trust which suits best for the particular person.
 As stated above a trust may be Living trust, Testamentary trust, revocable trust or irrevocable trust.
-Type of trust which one chose determines trust account form it should open.
+The type of trust which one chose determines the trust account form it should open.

 #2 – Appointment of a Trustee

-Appointment of a trustee is the second step.
+The appointment of a trustee is the second step.
 A trustee is a person who is responsible for managing your trust assets and executing the terms and conditions of a trust.
 A trustee can be any person who is mentally competent.
-It must be remembered that alternate trustee should also be designated who can act as trustee in case of death and incapacity of a trustee.
+It must be remembered that alternate trustees should also be designated who can act as trustees in case of death and incapacity of a trustee.

 #3 – Determination of Assets

 The third step is the determination of the assets in which a person wants to get placed in a trust.
 There are few assets such as bank accounts, cars, stock, a real estate whose legal title should be changed in the name of a trustee as the trustee is the legal owner of trust property.

 Few assets like jewelry and art don’t have any legal title and in such case right in the asset must be transferred to the trustee.
 It is to be remembered that the powers of the trustee over the assets of the trust must be clearly stated in the trust documents.